-Naturally sweetened with dates, these no-bake Dark Chocolate Pumpkin Spice Paleo Truffles are delicious!
+Naturally sweetened with dates, these no-bake Dark Chocolate Paleo Pumpkin Truffles are delicious!
 Give these as a gift, or keep them all to yourself!

 I hope everyone had a great Thanksgiving!
 Ours was lovely.
 My parents flew into town and I had a great time with them and my husband.
 We spent Thursday at my mother-in-law’s house for our Thanksgiving meal.
 I managed to spend the whole day Thursday avoiding gluten, and my stomach thanked me for it.
 And since I supplied most of the desserts, they were all paleo!
 I neglected to mention this to anyone (besides my parents and my husband), and everything was enjoyed and I went home with empty dishes.
 Did anyone else make any paleo or gluten-free recipes?